SMGCommunity/Petari/CONTRIBUTING.md

     ```

     If there is a function that does not have this implemented (ie in headers before the new documentation revamp), please take the time to help reimplement them to document this repository better!
-    Note that the documentation website only updates every 15 minutes, so wait up to the nearest 15 minutes after your pull request has been merged.
-However, you can preview your changes before merging by running `doxygen`.

 - At the top of every header place: